 This is a perfect example where estate planning professionals and insurance/financial planning professionals work together to create a secure plan for their client.
 In fact, the client I mentioned previously who selected her cousin to be the guardian of her children, funded her estate with a life insurance plan with very high payouts.
 So, there was quite a bit of coordination between my office and her financial advisor’s office to ensure she was appropriately covered.

-So, having financial assets that are easily liquidated to fund an estate plan is imperative to properly protecting your family, especially if you have younger children.
+So, having financial assets that are easily liquidated to fund an estate plan is imperative to properly protect your family, especially if you have younger children.

 The objective is to always to conserve as much of your estate as possible, so the more liquid and easily transferable, the better! if all of your assets are real estate and your intention is to have those properties sold to fund accounts for your family after you pass away, then you must remember that a significant portion of the value of those properties will be spent on facilitating those sales and not necessarily be passed on to your family.